Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 3. How you study the language – Method, Guidance, and Tools

-The more you spend the time, the quicker you learn, which is not always the case!
+The more time you spend, the quicker you learn, which is not always true!

 While self-study or online language courses do help, there is no doubt that we need language teachers.